Takeaways from the second day of jury selection in Trump’s hush money trial - Local News 8

 “I very, very strongly believe that regardless of my thoughts about anyone or anything political, feelings or convictions, that the job of a juror is to understand the facts of a trial and to be the judge of those facts,” the juror said.

-After the juror left the courtroom, Merchan raised his voice and admonished Trump, saying he was was audibly speaking and gesturing in the direction of the juror.
+After the juror left the courtroom, the judge admonished Trump, saying he was was audibly speaking and gesturing in the direction of the juror.

-“Your client was audibly uttering,” Merchan told Blanche, raising his voice.
-“I will not have any jurors intimidated in the courtroom.”
+“Mr. Blanche, while the juror was at the podium, maybe 12 feet from your client, your client was audibly uttering something, I don’t know exactly what he was uttering, he was audibly gesturing, speaking in the direction of the juror.
+I won’t tolerate that,” Merchan told Trump’s attorney, raising his voice.
+“I will not have any jurors intimidated in this courtroom.
+I want to make that crystal clear.”

 The moment passed without any further discussion, and the judge did not raise concerns about Trump’s conduct when more jurors were brought in individually.